 The base management fee will be calculated at an annual rate of 2.00 percent of our gross assets.
-Although the base management fee will equal 1.50 percent of our gross assets, the investment adviser has agreed to waive a portion of the base management fee such that the base management fee will equal 1.50 percent from the consummation of this offering through September 30, 2007, 1.75 percent from October 1, 2007 through March 31, 2008, and 2.00 percent thereafter.
-For services rendered under the investment advisory and management fee will be payable monthly in arrears.
-For services rendered under the investment advisory and management fee will be payable quarterly in arrears.
-For the first quarter of our operations, the base management fee will be payable quarterly in arrears.
-For the first quarter of our operations, the base management fee will be base management fee will be calculated based on the initial value of our gross assets.
+Although the base management fee will be 2.00 percent of our gross assets, the investment adviser has agreed to waive a portion of the base management fee such that the base management fee will equal 1.50 percent from the consummation of this offering through September 30, 2007, 1.75 percent from October 1, 2007 through March 31, 2008, and 2.00 percent thereafter.
+For services rendered under the investment advisory and management agreement during the period commencing from the closing of this offering through and including the first six months of operations, the base management fee will be payable monthly in arrears.
+For services rendered under the investment advisory and management agreement after that time, the base management fee will be payable quarterly in arrears.
+For the first quarter of our operations, the base management fee will be calculated based on the initial value of our gross assets.
 Subsequently, the base management fee will be calculated based on the average value of our gross assets at the end of the two most recently completed calendar quarters, and appropriately adjusted for any share issuances or repurchases during the current calendar quarter.
 Base investment advisory fees for any partial month or quarter will be appropriately pro rated.